All Episodes

 I am live streaming the trial right now.

-Just so you guys know they're talking about the gang culture right now with the bloods, and they got a detective testifying.
+Just so you guys know, they're talking about the gang culture right now with the bloods, and they got a detective testifying.

 Clear for the record which particular document we're looking at.

-No, just the bold on that one.
+Number one, physically, physically, no, just the bold on that one.

 You had mentioned that sometimes there are specific colors that individuals are told to wear.